-Note: Minors are not required in the College of Education.
+Minors are available in all program areas with many programs offering multiple and/or interdisciplinary minors.
 Students wishing to pursue a minor should consult the list of official minors and seek advisement in the department that houses the minor.
 Minors consist of at least eighteen (18) semester hours, and one-third of the hours must be upper-division.
+Minors are not required for students enrolled in a Teacher Education program.
 In approved interdisciplinary minors, courses from the student's major discipline can be counted in the minor provided that the same courses are not counted toward the major.

-Youngstown State University teacher education programs are accredited by the Ohio Department of Education and the National Council for Accreditation of Teacher Education (NCATE).
+Youngstown State University teacher education programs are accredited by the Ohio Department of Education and the Council for the Accreditation of Educator Preparation (CAEP).
 These programs are subject to the sections of the Ohio law and regulations governing teacher education and licensure.
-The Beeghly College of Education serves as the recommending agent for all Youngstown State University graduates who wish to qualify for state of Ohio licensure as well as for licensure in other states.
+The Beeghly College of Liberal Arts, Social Sciences, and Education serves as the recommending agent for all Youngstown State University graduates who wish to qualify for state of Ohio licensure as well as for licensure in other states.

-Requirements for completion of a baccalaureate degree (BSEd) within the College of Education include all University requirements detailed in the Academic Policies and Procedures section of the Undergraduate Catalog (i.e., graduation and general education requirements, university credits, course levels, majors, grade point average, residency and degree applications).
-Specific requirements for each major in the College of Education are listed in the catalog.
+Requirements for completion of a baccalaureate degree (BA, BGS, BSED) within the Beeghly College of Liberal Arts, Social Sciences, and Education include all University requirements detailed in the Academic Policies and Procedures section of the Undergraduate Catalog (i.e., requirements regarding total General Education Requirements, university credits, course levels, majors, and minors, grade point average, residency and degree applications).
+Specific requirements for each major in the Beeghly College of Liberal Arts, Social Sciences, and Education are listed by department.

-For more information, visit the Beeghly College of Education.
+For more information, visit the Beeghly College of Liberal Arts, Social Sciences, and Education.